 - Movement Patterns (Neurological, Brain)

-Training and experience teaches one that some 'tools' are better for structural changes.
-A McTimoney Chiropractor can treat the whole body and the technique works well on the structure.
-Functional issues are often treated with soft tissue work and types of Remedial Massage.
-Gua Sha, Dry Needling (medical acupuncture) and Myofascial Release.
-Function and structure are both related and one affects the other and vice versa.
+One learns from training and experience that some 'tools' are better for structural changes.
+McTimoney Chiropractors tend to treat the whole body, and the technique works well on the structure.
+Functional issues involve soft tissues and respond well appropriate therapy such as Sports Massage and types of Remedial Massage.
+There are many different soft tissue techniques including Gua Sha, Dry Needling (medical acupuncture) and Myofascial Release.
+Function and structure are both related, as part affects the other and vice versa.
 Correct movement patterns need to be relearnt after treatment, to help prevent further issues.
-It is normal to give a patient prescriptive exercises to do as part of the treatment.
-Patients' need to follow any aftercare advice to gain the best results.
-As a general rule, patients' should see or feel some benefit within the first three or less treatments.
-If one has not seen any benefit in this time, then the chances are the therapist is not right for you.
+It is normal to give a patient prescriptive exercises to do as part of the aftercare advice.
+Patients need to follow any aftercare advice to gain the best results.
+As a general rule, patients should see or feel some benefit within the first three or fewer treatments.
+If one has not seen any benefit in this time, the chances are the therapist is not right for you.
 No two professionals are the same, due to individual interests and training.